 How fast should the faucet drip to prevent freezing?

 Let it drip slowly.
 It doesn’t have to drip fast.
 Just make sure it’s a consistent, even flow.

 Cold works best.
 But any temperature will do.

 Let the faucet drip until temperatures are above freezing.

 One way to make the drip even more effective is to open your cabinets and place a bright lightbulb inside.
 This will allow ambient heat to gently increase the temperature under your cabinets--increasing the temperature of your pipes--and making it easier for water to flow through them.As mentioned above, it’s also important to keep the heat on in your home—at no less than 55 degrees Fahrenheit—day and night.
 This too can prevent the water in your pipes from freezing.
 For extra protection, you can also cover your outside hose bibs with foam insulation.

 What do I do if Austin has a no drip ordinance and/or a boil water order?

 If Austin orders a “no drip ordinance”--as the city sometimes does due to limited water supply--it means you shouldn’t drip water from your faucets.
 You can continue to protect your pipes from freezing by…

 If there is reason to suspect that public water could be contaminated, “a boil water order” may also take effect.
 In these instances, water you intend to drink should be brought to a full rolling boil for one minute and then cooled before consumption.

-Want professional assistance to prevent your pipes from freezing?
-Contact the heating and plumbing experts at Stan’s AC today.
-We can make sure all your pipes are ready for winter, and help with any repairs or replacements you might need to keep your home comfortable all year.
-Schedule your service now!
+Want professional assistance to prevent your pipes from freezing this winter?
+Contact the heating and plumbing experts at Stan’s AC today!
+We staff some of the best plumbers in Austin, and can make sure all your pipes are ready for winter.
+We can also help with any repairs or replacements you might need to keep your home comfortable all year.